antodom/tc_lib/README.md

 There is third example, *pwm_capture_test.ino* which is specifically designed to check the capture objects with fast signals.
 For this example it is necessary the use of library pwm_lib, available at [https://github.com/antodom/pwm_lib](https://github.com/antodom/pwm_lib).

-I hope all three xamples are self-explaining.
+I hope all three examples are self-explaining.

 ### 6. Incompatibilities